 Willamette Valley Pinot Gris

-Just as wine another white wine on this list, Oregon’s Willamette Valley Vineyards primarily produces reds, but this Pinot Gris is another example of a winery doing a great job producing a varietal outside their comfort zone.
+Just as wine another white wine on this list, Oregon’s Willamette Valley Vineyards primarily produces reds, but this Pinot Gris is another example of a winery doing a great job producing a varietal outside its comfort zone.
 Peach and honeysuckle are the primary flavors in this bottle, with melon and citrus playing backup.
 You’ll find some more orchard fruits on the palate before the clean, crisp finish.

 Spoken Barrel Meritage Red Blend